NancyTang50/wireless-communication/docs/README.md

 ### Nordic-nrF-52840

-The Nordic-nrF-52840's program is written in the language C with PlatformIO using the Arduino library.
+The Nordic-nrF-52840's program is written in the language C++ with PlatformIO using the Arduino library.
 This resulted that the project always have a main.cpp containing two standard functions called setup() and loop().
 The setup function is the starting point of a PlatformIO project.
 The setup function initialize the services and add the characteristics to the Peripheral.

 To create a BLE peripheral program for the Nordic-nrF52840 the package [BLEPeripheral](https://registry.platformio.org/libraries/sandeepmistry/BLEPeripheral) is used.

 The characteristics folder contains all the characteristics that are being used and a generic characteristic interface where all the characteristics will be extending from.
-The services are initialized and defined in the main.cpp.
-To create a new characteristic.
-You need to create two files in the characteristic folder with the extension .cpp and .h file.
+The services are initialized and defined in the `main.cpp`.
+To create a new characteristic, you need to create two files in the characteristic folder with the extension `.cpp` and `.h` file.
 After you create these two files.
-You need to include the characteristic.h and BLEPeripheral.h in your created .h file.
-Then you need to create a class in the created .h file and extend the characteristic interface.
+You need to include the `characteristic.h` and `BLEPeripheral.h` in your created `.h` file.
+Then you need to create a class in the created `.h` file and extend the characteristic interface.

 ## Testing

 The main testing method of the peripherals was using the [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=nl&gl=US) app.
 Using this app we could test if the UUID's were correct, because the nRF Connect for Mobile app parses them to show the correct name.
 With the nRF Connect for Mobile app we could also test the response, the response also gets parsed by the app.
 Using this we could see if our response were the correct responses for the characteristics we provide.

-Next to the testing with the nRF Connect for Mobile app are unit tests for the Maui App and the Raspberry Pi.
+Next to the testing with the nRF Connect app are unit tests for the Maui App and the Raspberry Pi.
 The Maui App has tests for decoding the floating point values and tests to decode and encode the current time to BLE bytes.
 The Raspberry Pi has unit tests to test the encoding of the floating point values, and decoding and encoding the current time to BLE bytes.

 ## Problems we encountered

 This chapter explains the problems and difficulties we encounter during this project.

-### Nordic problems

-#### Nordic Mbed OS
+### Nordic Mbed OS

 At the beginning of this project, it was required to use Mbed OS to develop the Bluetooth program for the Nordic-nRF52840.
 However, when I attempted to flash the program, it refused to do so because it got stuck during the 'building' process.
 In an attempt to resolve this issue, I tried flashing the Nordic-nRF52840 using the default template for the Blinky program in Mbed OS but encountered the same problem as before.